mrflos/volgasprint/eris.md

 This command returns an URN that identifies the content sent.

 > [!WARNING]
-> This URN is the only
+> This URN is the only way to access your file, so maybe save it somether, like as a file, like in the example below.

 ```bash
 eris-go put -convergent < /path/to/file > ~/eris/*file*.eris